What is Science Showoff?

 How does it work?

-Every month we publish an online sign-up sheet.
+For each gig we publish an online sign-up sheet.
 The first 7 people to sign up are guaranteed slots of up to 9 minutes on the night to do whatever they like as long as it has a science flavour.
 The organisers hold three slots for invited guests.
 There are two ‘waiting list slots’ available on the online booking sheet in case one of the first 7 backs out, gets sick or is otherwise ruled out.
-No-one is allowed to book two slots in any three month period.
+Usually no-one is allowed to book two slots in any three month period, and there are variations on this rule for gigs in cities where we don’t perform every month.

 What happens on the night?